TheOdinProject/curriculum/rails/asset_pipeline.md

 The same principle applies to javascript, though I won't cover it here because that's material for a later course.

-So any time you want to make only a portion of your stylesheets or javascript code available to a specific set of views, try namespacing it.
+So anytime you want to make only a portion of your stylesheets or javascript code available to a specific set of views, try namespacing it.

 #### Rails in Development